Sub and Function Procedures

 Naming Subs and Functions

-Like humans & pets, every Sub
+Like humans & pets, every Sub and

-procedure must have a name.
+Function procedure must have a name.

 Although it is perfectly acceptable to name anything what you want, it’s usually not a good idea

-to use such a freewheeling attitude when naming procedures
+to use such a freewheeling attitude when naming procedures.

-, you must follow
+When naming procedures, you must follow

 a few rules: